Should You Promise Results As A Coach?

 I know what your coaching school told you.

-And I know that if you’re hearing crickets won all your attempts at marketing — this is why.
+But I also know that if you’re hearing crickets in all your attempts at marketing — this is probably why.
+You aren’t being clear enough about what your coaching will give someone.

-Give your clients the opportunity to opt into the results they desire by clearly articulating the problem and half the job is done for you!
+Give your clients the opportunity to opt-in to the results they desire by clearly articulating the problem you solve, and half the job is done for you!

 And if you feel overwhelmed by the mere idea of solving huge problems, that’s a signal you probably haven’t narrowed your scope yet.
 This is a process I take students through in Uncage Your Business and it is amazing to see how much confidence it gives people (and how much relief, knowing that they don’t have to be everything to everyone, and they don’t have to work outside their areas of genius).